Skip to main content

 How to Handle Virtual Onsite Fatigue (CS New Grad)

 A virtual onsite is five hours of cognitive load compressed into a chair.
 Treat it like an athletic event: pre-fuel, hydrate, schedule micro-resets between rounds, and eject anything from the day that isn't the interview.
-Most candidates don't lose loops to ability — they lose them to round-4 brain fog.
+Most candidates don't lose loops to ability.
+They lose them to round-4 brain fog.

-By Alex Chen, Founder, InterviewChamp.AI · Last updated
+By Sam K., Founder, InterviewChamp.AI · Last updated

 Why five rounds in a chair is harder than it sounds